emilsw/ew/index.md

 <h2> Hi, I'm Emils. </h2>

-## I can help you optimize your website's conversion rate and grow your profits ##
+## I can optimize your website's conversion rate and help you grow your business ##

 Here's the bottom line: you really have just two choices when it comes to growing your online business: